 Revealing the Potential of the Immune System in Cancer

-The immune system is capable of recognizing and eliminating tumor cells
+The immune system can recognize and eliminate tumor cells

-Innate and adaptive immunity act as a complementary network of self-defense against foreign threats, including pathogens and cancer.1 An essential feature of the immune system is its ability to recognize foreign threats (nonself) as distinct from normal cells (self).2-4 Despite originating from normal cells, tumor cells can be recognized as nonself because of their capacity to elicit the production of tumor antigens.
-Neoantigens, a class of tumor antigens, are derived from self proteins but are altered or modified, making them unique to the tumor and previously undetected by the immune system.5,6 Both the innate and adaptive immune systems have the ability to recognize self from nonself.
+Innate and adaptive immunity act as complementary networks of self-defense against foreign threats, including pathogens and cancer.1 An essential feature of the immune system is its ability to recognize foreign threats (nonself) as distinct from normal cells (self).2-4 Although they originate from normal cells, tumor cells have mutated and can be recognized as nonself by both the innate and adaptive immune systems.5.6

-The adaptive immune response is antigen specific and able to produce a durable response.1,8 It recognizes tumor antigens through interaction with antigen-presenting cells (APCs) such as dendritic cells.
-Although not immediate, once the adaptive immune response is activated, it can be sustained through an immune memory response.12 Cytotoxic T cells are effector cells of the adaptive immune system.
+The adaptive immune response is antigen-specific and able to produce a durable response.1,7 Although not immediate, once the adaptive immune response is activated, it can be sustained through an immune memory response.12 Cytotoxic T cells are effector cells of the adaptive immune system.1

-When tumor cell death is caused by the innate immune response, tumor antigens are released, which can be recognized by the adaptive immune response.13 Tumor neoantigens can be derived from mutations at the DNA level.
-The collective number of mutations within the tumor is known as the mutational load.6 Some tumors have a higher mutational load than others.14,15 Infiltration of cytotoxic T cells into the tumor may be closely linked to a high mutational load—the more tumor neoantigens available, the greater the potential for T-cell activation and infiltrations.16,17
+Neoantigens are a class of tumor antigen that are derived from the unique mutations in tumor DNA that differentiate tumors from normal tissue.6 Neoantigens are thus unique to the tumor and recognizable as nonself by the immune system.6,22 The collective number of somatic (acquired) mutations within the tumor genome is known as the tumor mutational burden (TMB).23,24 Some tumors have a higher mutational burden than others.25,26 Infiltration of cytotoxic T cells into the tumor microenvironment may be closely linked to a high tumor mutational burden—the more neoantigens produced, the greater the potential for T-cell activation and infiltration.27,28

 The key stages of the antitumor immune response